Updated: April 7, 2018

-I personally love the concept and see it as definitely the future, but you should bear in mind it is a work in progress.
-The Acaia Pearl has been out for 2-3 years and the app still feels almost like a beta version.
+I personally love the concept and see it as definitely the future, but you should bear in mind the app is still a work in progress.
+The Acaia Pearl has been out for 2-3 years and the app feels almost like a beta version.
 Everything works, but it’s not as smooth as it could be.
 Or hopefully will be.

 So here’s the Amazon link for you good people before we get to some more photos… Quick warning: The Acaia Pearl is super popular and regularly goes out of stock.
 Sorry!

 Here you can see the Acaia Pearl being used to measure some coffee beans.
 The weight pops onto the screen on the front.
 This is the black version, obviously.